5310/zyoa/readme.md

 What is ZYOA?
 -------------

-ZYOA is a _simple_ little framework for writing branching-narratives (also known as [gamebooks][]; for example, the Choose Your Own Adventure series) in HTML...and as much or as little Javascript as one desires: Both the source story and the resulting reading is plain web-pages, and can do (almost) anything you can do with such things.
+ZYOA is a _simple_ little framework for writing branching-narratives (also known as [gamebooks][]; for example, the Choose Your Own Adventure series) in HTML, a little css, and as much Javascript as one desires.

 The framework itself is nothing but a bunch of Javascript helper-code to allow a specifically written (nothing arcane or complex) HTML `article` to _play-back_ its contents.
 It does so by going through the `article` in a predictable tree-like manner -- since all HTML code is a tree anyway -- where all the "leaves" are elements of the story, and printing them to the screen.
-Special functions also make jumping from one part of the tree to another, making the "branching" bit branching-narratives possible.
+Special functions also make jumping from one part of the tree to another, making the "branching" bit in branching-narrative possible.

 If it sounds complicated, it's only because you haven't emptied your mind sufficiently, grasshopper.
 Take, for example, the simple `article`: